Plumbers' knots: A cell complex for

-The uniqueness of the decomposition of the $\rho$ shows that this cell naming convention is well defined, as there is only one choice of equalities associated to a given cell name.
-We can determine how many different names apply to a given cell by examining the $\rho$.
+The uniqueness of the decomposition of each $\rho_i$ shows that this cell naming convention is well defined, as there is only one choice of equalities associated to a given cell name.
+We can determine how many different names apply to a given cell from the structure of the $\rho_i$.

-\begin{prop} Let $e(\sigma_x, \sigma_y, \sigma_z; \rho_x, \rho_y, \rho_z) \in \C_\bullet(P_n)$.
-Decompose each $\rho_i$, $i\in\{x, y, z\}$, into a product of $k(i)$ of disjoint cycles, $\rho_i^j$.
+\begin{prop} Let $e(\sigma_x, \sigma_y, \sigma_z; \rho_x, \rho_y, \rho_z) \in \Cell_\bullet(P_n)$.
+Decompose each $\rho_i$, $i\in\{x, y, z\}$, into a product of $k(i)$ of disjoint cycles, $\rho_i^1\rho_i^2\cdots\rho_j^{k(i)}$.
 The cell $e$ has

 redundant labels.
 Each such label uniquely identifies a top dimensional cell in whose closure $e$ occurs. \end{prop}

 \begin{proof} Let $\rho_x^j$ be a cycle in the decomposition of $\rho_x$ into disjoint cycles.
 The requirement that $\rho_x^j$ appear in $\sigma_x$ tells us that this subset of $\{1,\dots,n-1\}$ on which $\rho_x^j$ has nontrivial action is precisely $\{\sigma(t), \sigma(t+1),\dots,\sigma(t+\ell(\rho_x^j))\}$ for some $t$.
 Now, the cell $e(\sigma_x, \sigma_y, \sigma_z; \rho_x^j)$ is defined to be all maps $v$ respecting $\sigma_y$ in $y$, $\sigma_z$ in $z$ and so that